tuteng0915/awesome-ar-diffusion/README.md

 - Check **Sign Language & Motion** for non-verbal sequence generation.
 - See **Theory & General Frameworks** for conceptual overviews of autoregression vs diffusion.

-## 5. Naming Suggestions

-For the GitHub repository name, a few options (all in English):

-- **`diffusion-ar-hybrids`** – short, descriptive, easy to search (recommended).
-- `awesome-ar-diffusion` – if you want a more “awesome-list” vibe.
-- `planner-executor-diff-ar` – if you want to emphasize reasoning / planner–executor as the main theme.

-You can set the repository title to something like:

-> **“Diffusion × Autoregression: Hybrid Models for Language, Reasoning, and VLA”**

-and keep this README as the landing page.

 ---

 ## 🧩 Want to Contribute?